Open-Technology-Foundation/bash_docstring/README.md

 the well-known conventions and protocols of contemporary computer programming.

-`bash_docstring` is written using wholesome, 100% Bash builtins, and the in-memory size of the function is less than 2.5K.
+`bash_docstring` is written using wholesome, 100% Bash builtins.
+The in-memory size of the function is less than 2.5K.

 In typical usage, the `bash_docstring` function is simply sourced or copied into your application script as a replacement for